-Charles Carlson received a B.S. degree in Physics from Fort Hays State University in 2013 as well as B.S., M.S., and Ph.D. degrees in Electrical Engineering from Kansas State University in 2013, 2015, and 2019, respectively.
-Charles is currently a Graduate Teaching and Research Assistant in Electrical and Computer Engineering at Kansas State University (KSU).
-He works in the KSU Medical Component Design Laboratory and is interested in engineering education, bioinstrumentation, and bioinformatics.
-He is a member of the American Society for Engineering Education and the IEEE Engineering in Medicine and Biology Society.
+Charles Carlson received a B.S. degree in physics from Fort Hays State University in 2013, and B.S., M.S., and Ph.D. degrees in electrical engineering (EE) from Kansas State University (KSU) in 2013, 2015, and 2019, respectively.
+In 2015, from January to July, he was an engineer at Black & Veatch in Kansas City.
+He is currently a Teaching Assistant Professor in the KSU Department of Electrical and Computer Engineering.
+Dr. Carlson is interested in engineering education, biotechnology, and bioinstrumentation.
+He is a member of the American Society for Engineering Education (ASEE) the IEEE Engineering in Medicine and Biology Society.

 Dwight Day received his Bachelors, Masters and PhD from Oklahoma State University, in 1980, 1981 and 1987.
 Dwight was an engineer at Texas Instruments 1983-1985, and Boeing Military Airplanes from 1987 to 1990.
 Dwight is an Associate Professor at Kansas State University, where he has been teaching and doing research since 1990.
 Dwight has taught classes in digital design, microprocessor applications, numerical methods, digital image processing and digital signal processing.
 Dwight's research area have ranged from image processing for quality control to signal processing for road-profiling.
 Dwight has also done research for Sandia National Labs (High Performance Computing) and NASA (Low-Power Communications).

 Are you a researcher?
 Would you like to cite this paper?
 Visit the ASEE document repository at peer.asee.org for more tools and easy citations.